darrenjs/wampcc/README.md

 Msgpack
 -------

-Jalson depends on msgpack-c [https://github.com/msgpack/msgpack-c] for msgpack support, requiring only the msgpack-c headers.
+Jalson depends on [msgpack-c](https://github.com/msgpack/msgpack-c) for msgpack support, requiring only the msgpack-c headers.
 Msgpack must be downloaded into the jalson source directory `external`.
-The script `fetch_prerequisites.sh` can be run to perform the download and unzip.
+The script `fetch_prerequisites.sRh` can be run to perform the download and unzip.

 Source Configuration & Build